MicrosoftDocs/MIMDocs/MIMDocs/mim-azure-monitor-reporting.md

 ## Create a workspace
 A Log Analytics workspace is a data store into which you can collect any type of log data from all of your Azure and non-Azure resources and applications.

-Before we create a data collection rule that will collect the Windows Event log information, we need somewhere to send this information.
+Before we create a data collection rule that collects the Windows Event log information, we need somewhere to send this information.
 Follow the steps outline in [Create a workspace](/azure/azure-monitor/logs/quick-create-workspace?tabs=azure-portal#create-a-workspace) to create a Log Analytics workspace.

 ## Create a Data Collection Rule
 Data collection rules (DCRs) are part of an ETL-like data collection process that improves on legacy data collection methods for Azure Monitor.
 This process uses a common data ingestion pipeline, the Azure Monitor pipeline, for all data sources and a standard method of configuration that's more manageable and scalable than other methods.